A Brief History of LSD

 Another Association, the Guild of Guides, was founded at some point in the 90s or 00s.
 According to the guild’s website, the mission of the Guild of Guides is, “to support a category of profound, prized experiences becoming more available to more people…The Guild also encourages its members and friends to find or create and to develop social contexts that will contain those experiences and help them yield lasting benefits.”
 Entheogens, which are also called psychedelics, remain the principal tool used by the Guild of Guides.

 In more current news, MAPS hosts a yearly conference called ‘Psychedlic Science in the 21st Century.”
 Over 1200 people showed up to the conference in 2010, including legal researchers and not-yet-legal guides.
 This massive turnout for a conference about largely illegal substances showcased the increased interest in psychedelic therapy going forward.

 Additionally, with the information age of the Internet, several resources and websites have focused content on the benefits of psychedelics.
 One such website is Reset.me.
 According to its ‘About’ section, Reset.me, “provides accurate journalism on natural therapies and medicines to enhance the mind, body, and spirit.
 Reset strives to help expand consciousness and spread more love around the world.”

 One other resource that has helped to popularize LSD use specifically within entrepreneurial circles is Tim Ferriss’s podcast with James Fadiman, author of the Psychedelic Explorer’s Guide.
 While the podcast discusses all aspects of psychedelics, it also dives into the use of sub-perceptual doses (also called ‘microdoses’) for enhanced productivity and creativity.

 For additional reading on the History of LSD, please refer to the resources section.
-One book I highly recommend is Acid Dreams: The Complete Social History of LSD: the CIA, the Sixties, and Beyond.
+One book we highly recommend is Acid Dreams: The Complete Social History of LSD: the CIA, the Sixties, and Beyond.